 There is only one inch of difference between the Boone & Crockett sitka records.
 The typical record is just 133 inches and was shot in British Columbia in 1970.
 The non-typical is just 134 inches and was shot by William B. Steele in Alaska in 1987.

 You'll be approaching deer season much differently for blacktails than you would a whitetail.
 Treestands are seldom used in blacktail deer hunting unless you can find an area with trail cameras that the deer are frequenting on a regular basis.
 For the most part, you'll be looking at spot and stalk or still hunting techniques for the most success.
 Expect to spend a lot of time glassing before you find the animals.

 Time of year is always a factor of course.
 The rut for blacktails tends to fall in late November and early December, marking your best chance of catching a big buck off guard.

 Move slowly and methodically when using these techniques.
 Blacktails love to hang out in incredibly thick and brushy areas.
 You may not see them, and they might not see you until you're right on top of them, which can make for some intense archery hunting scenarios.
 Many expert blacktail hunters swear by hunting clear cuts almost exclusively.

-Be careful with preseason scouting.
+Be careful with preseason scouting prior to archery season.
 Some blacktails, especially sitkas, do migrate, and their late season haunts might be dramatically different than early season ones.